Adam Kay (writer): Career

 Kay initially trained in obstetrics and gynaecology before turning to writing.

 Medicine

 Kay worked as a doctor between 2004 and 2010, leaving the profession after a patient's caesarean section was complicated by an undiagnosed placenta praevia; the expectant mother was subsequently taken to the intensive care unit.
-Sadly, the baby was delivered stillborn, which left him with symptoms of post-traumatic stress disorder.
+The baby was delivered stillborn, which left him with symptoms of post-traumatic stress disorder.

 Music

 Kay founded the Amateur Transplants.
 Their song "London Underground", which was set to the tune of "Going Underground" by The Jam, gained significant popularity on the internet in the UK in 2005.